TETRA Technologies Inc. (TTI) Just Got Our Attention

 Sponsored

-The average price from analysts is $3.75, which is -$0.17 below the current price.
+The average price from analysts is $3.75, which is $0.06 above the current price.
 TTI currently public float of 114.09M and currently shorts hold a 1.42% ratio of that float.
-Today, the average trading volume of TTI was 1.75M shares.
+Today, the average trading volume of TTI was 1.74M shares.

 TTI’s Market Performance

-TTI stocks went up by 6.81% for the week, with a monthly jump of 23.27% and a quarterly performance of 35.64%, while its annual performance rate touched 684.00%.
-The volatility ratio for the week stands at 5.50% while the volatility levels for the past 30 days are set at 6.30% for TETRA Technologies Inc..
-The simple moving average for the period of the last 20 days is 8.20% for TTI stocks with a simple moving average of 127.27% for the last 200 days.
+TTI stocks went down by -3.66% for the week, with a monthly jump of 9.82% and a quarterly performance of 24.66%, while its annual performance rate touched 768.44%.
+The volatility ratio for the week stands at 7.09% while the volatility levels for the past 30 days are set at 5.80% for TETRA Technologies Inc..
+The simple moving average for the period of the last 20 days is -0.71% for TTI stocks with a simple moving average of 106.25% for the last 200 days.

 Analysts’ Opinion of TTI